maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-buv-runbmc/recipes-buv-runbmc/power/README.md

 * [HSBUV_Nuvoton_NPCM7XX_RunBMC_Setup_Guide.pdf](https://github.com/Nuvoton-Israel/openbmc/blob/npcm-master/meta-evb/meta-evb-nuvoton/meta-buv-runbmc/HSBUV_Nuvoton_NPCM7XX_RunBMC_Setup_Guide.pdf)

-If there are further questions about BUV-Runbmc or Poleg BMC, please consult your Nuvuton contact window.
+If there are further questions about BUV-Runbmc or Poleg BMC, please consult your Nuvoton contact window.

 Before you starting test the following step, we recommend you follow this quick setup guide to get one build pass result.
-The source code on Nuvuton Github is under build testing every day.
+The source code on Nuvoton Github is under build testing every day.
 If you get build fail result, it might be your build machine is not powerful enough or due to another reasons.
 You should solve it at the beginning.

 ## phosphor-power

-The Nuvuton phosphor-power daemon is implemented base on IBM phosphor-power daemon.
+The Nuvoton phosphor-power daemon is implemented base on IBM phosphor-power daemon.

-Nuvuton divides this daemon to inventory-manager and entity-manager which means when you build inventory-manager image or entity-manager image, this phosphor-power daemon both works fine.
+Nuvoton divides this daemon to inventory-manager and entity-manager which means when you build inventory-manager image or entity-manager image, this phosphor-power daemon both works fine.
 In this setup guide, we will describe how to set phosphor-power related files, psu.json, service configuration,…,etc.

 The features of phosphor-power daemon: